Recent Writings on the

 While most countries are onboard with a ceasefire in all conflicts so humanity can unite to fight the COVID-19 pandemic, the United States and Russia apparently think a global ceasefire should not pertain to them.

 March 13, 2020 (last updated April 17)

 Has COVID-19 Caused Changes in Atmospheric CO2?

 The underlying data for the accompanying graph, which were provided to me by NOAA, are daily averages for CO2 in the atmosphere in ppm, as recorded at Mauna Loa.
-The lines in the graph represent 30 day running averages (leftmost: Feb.26 – March 26, 2020; rightmost: Dec.
+The lines in the graph represent 30 day running averages (leftmost: March 14 – April 12, 2020; rightmost: Dec.
 1 – Dec.
 30, 2019).
 30-day average concentrations, as expected, rose up to mid-February when they unexpectedly started to level off, peaking on Feb.
 25 at 414.21 ppm, and then falling to 413.84 ppm on March 13 and rising to 414.57 on April 1 and 415.48 on April 12.